She was in an Auburn sweatshirt when I got her on the phone. Because it was Wednesday.

 Jodi met Ray at Opryland in the summer of 1980.
 They were both cast in a production of “I Hear America Singing.”
 A year earlier, Ray left Auburn one quarter shy of a theater degree to pursue professional acting.

 Ray’s older sister Deborah was a majorette at Auburn in the late ’60s and early ’70s.
-During her four years there, the family never missed a game, home or away.
+During her four years on the Plains, the family never missed a game, home or away.
 When it came to Auburn, the Bensons were hardcore.

 Once Ray and Jodi started dating, it didn’t take long.